piffpaffpuff/woocommerce-delivery-notes/readme.txt

 `echo wcdn_get_order_custom_field('_my_custom_field');`

 = What will actually get printed out? =
-The page will be printed as you see it in your browser but without the navigation-bar at the top.
+The page will be printed as you see it in your browser when you enabled the preview.

 Beyond the styling of the template be aware of any special features of the used browser.
 They may not print websites properly or add a pagination or website url.
-Use the "Print Preview" feature of the browser which all current versions of Firefox, Chrome and Opera support.
+Use a "Print Preview" feature of your browser which all current versions of Firefox, Chrome, Safari and Opera support.

 = How can I translate the plugin with my own wording? = For custom and update-secure language files please upload them to `/wp-content/languages/woocommerce-delivery-notes/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").
 And finally contact one of the developers if you would like to add your translation to the standard distribution.